swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 ==1==    by 0x108E58: test.MemoryLeaker.__allocating_init() -> test.MemoryLeaker (in /tmp/test)
 ==1==    by 0x10900E: test.myFunctionDoingTheAllocation() -> () (in /tmp/test)
 ==1==    by 0x108CA3: main (in /tmp/test)
 ```

 By analyzing the demangled symbols, we can understand which part of the code is responsible for the memory leak.
 In this example, the `valgrind` command indicates the allocation that leaked is coming from:

-`test.myFunctionDoingTheAllocation`

-calling

-`test.MemoryLeaker.__allocating_init()`
+`test.myFunctionDoingTheAllocation` calling `test.MemoryLeaker.__allocating_init()`

 ###  Limitations

 * The `valgrind` command doesn’t understand the bit-packing used in many Swift data types like `String` or when `enums` are created with associated values.
-Consequently, using the `valgrind` command sometimes reports memory errors or leaks that do not actually exist, and false negatives occur when it fails to detect actual issues.
+Consequently, using the `valgrind` command sometimes reports memory errors or leaks that do not exist, and false negatives occur when it fails to detect actual issues.
 * The `valgrind` command makes your program run exceptionally slow (possibly 100x slower), which may hinder your ability to reproduce the problem and analyze the performance.
 * Valgrind is primarily supported on Linux.
 Its support for other platforms, such as macOS or iOS, may be limited or nonexistent.

 ## Debugging leaks with LeakSanitizer
-LeakSanitizer is a memory leak detector which is integrated into [AddressSanitizer](https://developer.apple.com/documentation/xcode/diagnosing-memory-thread-and-crash-issues-early).
+LeakSanitizer is a memory leak detector that is integrated into [AddressSanitizer](https://developer.apple.com/documentation/xcode/diagnosing-memory-thread-and-crash-issues-early).
 To debug memory leaks using LeakSanitizer with Address Sanitizer enabled on Swift, you will need to set the appropriate environment variable, compile your Swift package with the necessary options, and then run your application.

 Here are the steps:

 1. Open a terminal session and navigate to your Swift package directory.
 2. Set the `ASAN_OPTIONS` environment variable to enable AddressSanitizer and configure its behavior.
 You can do this by running the command:
 ```
 export ASAN_OPTIONS=detect_leaks=1
 ```

 3. Run `swift build` with the additional option to enable [Address Sanitizer](https://developer.apple.com/documentation/xcode/diagnosing-memory-thread-and-crash-issues-early):
 ```
 swift build --sanitize=address
 ```

 The build process will compile your code with AddressSanitizer enabled, which automatically looks for leaked memory blocks.
 If any memory leaks during the build are detected, it will output the information (similar to Valgrind) as shown in the example below:
 ```
 =================================================================
 ==478==ERROR: LeakSanitizer: detected memory leaks